snobu/destreamer/README.md

 This release would not have been possible without the code and time contributed by two distinguished developers: [@lukaarma](https://github.com/lukaarma) and [@kylon](https://github.com/kylon).
 Thank you!

+### Customized vesions

-[Politecnico di Milano][polisite] students may want to use this fork over at https://github.com/SamanFekri/destreamer which is a specialized implementation of this project with automatic logon.
+- [Politecnico di Milano][polimi]: fork over at https://github.com/SamanFekri/destreamer

-Another specialized implementation (for University of Pisa this time) is available at https://github.com/Guray00/destreamer-unipi.
+- [Università di Pisa][unipi]: fork over at https://github.com/Guray00/destreamer-unipi
+- [Università della Calabria][unical]: fork over at https://github.com/peppelongo96/UnicalDown

 ## What's new